acorn266/Snackulator/README.md

 - 📅 **History & Streaks** — Keep track of your progress over time.
 - 💾 **Import & Export** — Back up and restore your nutrition data.
 - 🔒 **Local-first** — Your data stays in your browser.

 ---

+## 🔐 Privacy

+Snackulator is designed around a local-first approach.

+Your food logs, food library, targets, and other application data are stored in your browser's local storage.

+There is no Snackulator account system or application backend.

+> Your data stays in the browser where you use the application.

+Because the application relies on browser storage, clearing the site's local storage or browser data can remove your saved information.

+**Always keep an exported backup if your data is important.**

+---